bcgov/von-agent-template/GettingStartedTutorial.md

 The final section to update is the `proof_requests` at the bottom of the file.
 Once again, we want to copy the existing elements, paste them and edit them.

-- Copy from `permitify_registration` to the list of attributes and paste it immediately below.
+- Copy from `dflow_registration` to the list of attributes and paste it immediately below.
 - Rename the element to the name of the first Credential - as you have earlier for other references to proof requests.
 - Look on the Ledger for your first credential to get the `did`, `name` and `version` values.
 - For attributes, list `corp_num` and `permit_id`.